brunosan/brunosan.eu/_posts/project/2012-05-06-First-balloon-mapping.md

 response or anywhere far from such shops ( i.e. country side, developing countries, ...)

-Stocking up Helium before hand and carrying it along seems the best option.
-Yet, this significantly increases the size of a "Balloon mapping kit" and has others limitations such us flying with a kit which otherwise fits inside a small bag.
+Stocking up Helium beforehand and carrying it along seems the best option.
+Yet, this significantly increases the size of a "Balloon mapping kit" and has others limitations such us travelling with a kit which otherwise fits inside a small bag.

 It would be very desirable to build a solution to recover the Helium once used, specially given the challenges with Helium supply.

 **Wind**

-Balloon mapping is suitable for none to low-wind conditions.
+Balloon mapping is suitable with none to low wind conditions.
 Even a small wind can create vibrations and swings on the camera that greatly difficult the stitching, specially when the camera doesn't point to the nadir.